kleinbottle/swanlotus/content/blogs/radians/radians.md

 ## From triangles to circles

 What is the root concept behind the idea of an angle?
-Harking back to the equilateral triangle, when one line _changes direction_ by sixty degrees, we get the second line.
+Harking back to etymology of the word vertex---and applying it to the equilateral triangle---when one line _changes direction_ by sixty degrees, we get the second line.
 These two lines form the angle.
-Change of direction may also be called _turning_.
-And when something turns, we may also say that it _rotates_.
+Change of direction may also be called _turning_ or _rotation_.

 The quintessential two-dimensional geometric figure that is associated with rotation is of course the _circle_.
 It is the most simple and symmetrical two-dimensional figure we can construct.
 It is the path or _locus_ traced out by a point that remains the _same_ distance from a fixed point called the _centre_.
 When a protractor is centred on the centre of a circle, we can measure out degrees on the circumference of the circle.
 So far so good.
 But what about that magic number 360?
 Well, we are about to exorcise it now. \emojifont :wink: \normalfont